brandonros/nodejs-serverless-example/README.md

 ## Concepts learned

-1. You will install `node.js` (type of runtime environment to use with the JavaScript progamming language) and `npm` (package manager used with node.js projects)
+1. You will install `node.js` (type of runtime environment to use with the JavaScript progamming language) and `npm` (package manager used with node.js projects).
+These are executable programs that your computer runs that allow you to program. `Google Chrome`, `Microsoft Word`, and `iMessage` are also "computer programs" (granted, they are not written in node.js.
+They are written and compiled differently in different programming languages for different target devices/operating systems.)
 1. You will install project dependencies using `npm` (dependencies are managed in the `package.json` manifest and imported into the running program with `require()` in `index.js`)
 1. You will clone a `git` (type of source control that allows many people to work on a project at once through branches/commits/pull requests) repository.
 You'll clone and work under the `master` branch by default automatically.
 1. You will read source files in a text editor and observe syntax highlighting given the type of file (`.js` / `.json` / `.md` in this case) as well as write/save changes.